newtonproject/NEPs/NEPS/nep-XX.md

 1. "community nodes" 50%; and
 2. ledger nodes 50%

+Other "virtual" NewForce mining that are not on-chain verifiable, such as NewMall "buy to mine", will be deprecated forever.

 Economic calculation:

 	Suppose there are 11 + 10 = 21 ledger nodes in total.
 50% allocation of daily released NEW would be roughly around 1,100,000 NEW.